A home for everyone

 “If you look at your dreams and goals as a fire, the fire needs to breathe.
 It also needs a structure, or firewood.
 We’ve always had the air to breathe on the K-State campus, but we’ve never had the structure.
 The Morris Family Multicultural Student Center is the structure that is needed to bring intangible talents into a tangible space.
 We are finally able to add the fuel to the fire of all the dreams and aspirations of the talented individuals of all backgrounds who come to K-State,” said Abdul.

-To learn more about how you can support the Morris Family Multicultural Student Center, click here.
+To learn more about the Morris Family Multicultural Student Center, click here.

 I am interested in these topics